rtgodwin/rtgodwin.github.io/dnd/session4.md

 ## Guilds

-- Carpenters', Roofers', and Plaisterers' Guild - Fix the roof leak
-- Cellarers' and Plumbers' Guild - Fix the plumbing issues
 - Dungsweepers' Guild - Clean up any trash from inside the Manor if it's brought outside, clean up the street around it
 - Guild of Butchers - Offers fresh meet for cooking
-- Guild of Chandlers and Lamplighters - Replace the lighting
 - Guild of Fine Carvers - Offers to build you a beautiful sign, sure to attract attention from everywhere, also wants to do detail work on the bar and around the hearth.
 Offers to build custom railings for the balconies.
 - Guild of Glassblowers, Glaziers, and Spectacle-makers - Window replacement
 - Guild of Stonecutters, Masons, Potters, and Tile-makers - Fix the brick work